Lessons and Standards

 10th Grade Summary

-During Make a Difference Day, students focus on the theme: Who can be a science leader?
-I can!
-They begin by analyzing the data they collected on Explore Day by creating a beach profile using graphing tools, considering how these beaches could change in the coming years, and why protecting our sandy shorelines is important.
-Students interview a Science Leader to learn about their journey to becoming a science leader and to discuss the importance of equity in science leadership.
-Finally, students create a Science Leader vision board where they highlight their ideas to protect the California coastline and share personal experiences, skills, traits, etc. that make them the science leaders the world needs.
+On Make a Difference Day, students analyze the data they collected on Explore Day by creating a beach profile, consider how beaches could change in the coming years, and why protecting our sandy shorelines from erosion is important.
+Students then make a connection to their own community by learning about how local canyons are impacted by erosion due to increased rains from climate change and development.
+Students meet with a Science Leader to learn about their journey to becoming a science leader and to discuss the importance of equity in science.
+Finally, students put their learning into action by creating a poem that can help educate others about the impacts of erosion on beaches and canyons.

 NGSS Alignment: